-The series has been published in English as The Seven Deadly Sins by Kodansha Comics USA since March 25, 2014; in Spanish by Norma Editorial since September 26, 2014; in Italian by Star Comics since March 29, 2014; and in Brazil by JBC since March 21, 2015.
+The series has been published in English as The Seven Deadly Sins by Kodansha Comics USA since March 25, 2014; in Spanish by Norma Editorial since September 26, 2014; in French by Pika Edition since March 19, 2014; in Italian by Star Comics since March 29, 2014; and in Brazil by JBC since March 21, 2015.

 Edit: I have finally dropped this manga after 100 chapters of drudging through it.
 At least I can say that I gave the series a chance.